Schools scramble to feed students after coronavirus closures - KVIA

 In the U.S., more than two-thirds of the 31 million students who regularly eat school lunches, or 22 million, depend on a free or reduced-price school lunch as a main source of their daily nutrition, according to the School Nutrition Association.

-The U.S. Agriculture Department oversees food programs in schools, but it has restrictions on how students can get their subsidized meals.
+The U.S. Agriculture Department oversees food programs in schools, but it has restrictions on how students can get their subsidized meals, and currently can offer only limited waivers to states that allow schools to offer grab-and-go options.
 Advocates and states are pressing the agency to ease some rules, but USDA leaders say it’s up to lawmakers to loosen eligibility.

 Several measures now pending in Congress would offer a nationwide waiver so school meals can be offered in a wide variety of settings, such as food banks, and allow the USDA to grant waiver requests expanding eligibility even if they resulted in added costs to the government.

-Seattle Public Schools set up tents to provide meals outside the first two schools it closed earlier this week.
-But after canceling classes at all 104 campuses Wednesday, the 55,000-student district won’t be able to set up dozens of sites for “grab and go” sack lunches for all schools until Monday, spokesman Tim Robinson said.
+Seattle Public Schools set up tents to provide food outside the first two schools it closed earlier this week.
+But after canceling classes at all 104 campuses Wednesday, the 55,000-student district won’t be able to set up dozens of sites for sack lunches for all schools until Monday, spokesman Tim Robinson said.

-In nearby Northshore School District in Washington state, officials also have been using school buses to deliver meals to homes, providing the service in limited cases when families are unable to travel.
+New Mexico, which has the nation’s second-highest rate of childhood poverty, decided it would close all schools but leave most of their cafeterias open.
+It’s preparing to deliver meals to children who can’t get to them, Gov. Michelle Lujan Grisham said.

-And in Ohio, which is shutting down its schools for at least three weeks, the Cleveland district is considering how to provide bagged breakfasts and lunches for students over the next few weeks, most likely by designating pickup locations or using school buses, district CEO Eric Gordon said.
+“Kids are going to school today; Monday they’re closed.
+That’s hard,” she said.
+“But I will make the decisions that protect the entire state and (arrange) the wrap-around services and supports that make families and businesses as whole as we can.”

-In the Coxsackie-Athens Central School District in New York, superintendent Randy Squier said officials are working out scenarios and options depending on federal assistance to offer “meals on wheels” with breakfast and lunch delivery to its 1,300 K-12 students at school bus stops, drive-through pick up at schools, and possibly food service in its school cafeterias if classes are cancelled.
+“We just had a lot of people who were very grateful we were doing it today,” Nansel said.

-Parents are left trying to figure out how to get food, and worried about how long the situation could last.
+Despite the efforts, many parents still worried and wondered how long the situation would last.

-“This doesn’t calm down until May, right?” said Sophia Saelee about the outbreak.
-On Tuesday afternoon, she was among dozens of parents who picked up meals for their kids from Valley High School south of Sacramento in Elk Grove, where the school district was one of the first in the nation to close down on Monday because a student’s family tested positive for the virus.
+“This doesn’t calm down until May, right?”
+Sophia Saelee said of the outbreak.
+On Tuesday, she was among dozens of parents who picked up meals for their kids from Valley High School south of Sacramento in Elk Grove, where the school district was one of the first in the nation to close Monday because a student’s family tested positive for the virus.
 A day later, schools there began offering drive-thru breakfast and lunch giveaways at a dozen campuses, handing out more than 2,100 meals.

 For Esco, it hasn’t been easy to juggle.
 She drove to Valley High School this week to pick up free meals, uncertain if she would lose her job because she was looking after her children.